Athens & Tolon

 Accommodations: Budget accommodations in hotels in Athens, Patras, Delphi, and Tolon will include two meals a day (breakfast and dinner).

 All TnCIS programs are academic in nature and course work that takes advantage of the program location will be the central focus.
+Programs offered by TnCIS through any member institution are in keeping with SACSCOC policies for each respective institution where compliance is monitored at the institutional level.
 TnCIS program courses are for credit only.
 In Greece, students will enroll in ONE of the following courses:

 ENGLISH: Western World Literature I (Prerequisites: ENGL 1010 & 1020)